Complete families of immersed curves: General setup

 \subsection{Conventions}

-Unless stated otherwise, we will let \begin{enumerate} \item our base field $K$ be an algebraically closed field $k$ of arbitrary characteristic \item $X$ is a smooth variety \item $\pi:\ms{C}\to B$ and $f:\ms{C}\to X$ give a complete family of curves \item $K$ be the divisor associated to the relative sheaf of differentials of $\pi: \ms{C}\to B$ \item $H$ be $\OO_{\mb{P}^n}(1)$ pulled back to $\ms{C}$ under $f$ \item $T_{\pi}$ is the relative tangent sheaf of $\ms{C}\to B$, so in particular $K=-c_1(T_{\pi})$ \end{enumerate} By an abuse of notation, we might pull back $K$ and $H$ via a morphism and still refer to them as $K$ and $H$ for convenience.
+Unless stated otherwise, we will let \begin{enumerate} \item our base field is an algebraically closed field $k$ of arbitrary characteristic \item $X$ is a smooth variety of dimension $n$ \item $\pi:\ms{C}\to B$ and $f:\ms{C}\to X$ give a complete family of curves \item $K$ is the divisor associated to the relative sheaf of differentials of $\pi: \ms{C}\to B$ \item $T_{\pi}$ is the relative tangent sheaf of $\ms{C}\to B$, so in particular $K=-c_1(T_{\pi})$ \end{enumerate}

 When we take the projectivization $\mb{P}(V)$ of a vector bundle, we mean the projective bundle of lines in $V$, rather than 1-dimensional quotients.
+For convenience and to avoid notational clutter, we will refer to $K$ and all its pullbacks as just $K$.
+Similarly, if $X=\mb{P}^n$ and $H$ is the hyperplane class, we will often drop the pullback notation when the choice of map is unambiguous.